bang/python-speedup/README.md

 # Configuration

-There is only the constant file(constants.py) to configurate
+There is only the constant file `constants.py` to configurate

+# Boilerplate examples

 ## async_001.py